vmware-archive/virtual-security-module/doc/HOWTO.md

  * placeholder: Internals

 ## Configuring the server
-Before you start the server, you might want to take a look at its configuration file.
-It is not mandatory to look at it when you're just starting to experiment with the system, but it's a good idea to understand some of the configuration options.
-Before going over the options though, let's understand where the server expects to find its configuration file.
+Before you start the server, you might want to take a look at its configuration.
+It is not mandatory to look at it when you're just starting to experiment with the system, but it's a good idea to understand some of the configuration properties.
+Before going over the properties though, let's understand where the server expects to find its configuration file.

-The server expects to a filed called "config.yaml" in its current directory (the directory from which you're starting the server).
+The server expects a file called "config.yaml" in its current directory (the directory from which you're starting the server).
 This is why, in the VSM root dir, you start the server with "./dist/vsmd".
 In the future we will add a command-line switch to control where the server configuration should be loaded